-I get it, because the “I’m better than you” attitude isn’t exclusive to, but is very relevant among green living advocates.
+I get it.
+The “I’m better than you” attitude isn’t exclusive to green living advocates, but is very relevant.
 After ten or so years of trying to live greener, I’m pretty sure I’ve heard it all…

 - “I’d never give my kid non-organics!“